Osmosis treatment in 5 steps [manual]

 Polyester boot met osmose kaal

 Step 3.
-Fill/smooth the underwater hull
+Fill/fair the underwater hull

-Step 4.
+Stap 4.
 Apply two layers of epoxy twill fabric

 After you have cut the fabric to size, epoxy resin can be applied to the entire hull.
 This can be done with a velour roller.
 Always wear nitrile gloves when processing epoxy.
 After applying the resin, the fabric can be applied to the boat hull.
 Then roll epoxy over the surface and de-aerate the laminate with a de-aeration roller.
+You can overlap the pieces of glass fabric by about 2 cm.
+Work from back to front so that the overlap is in the most common sailing direction.

 When you have laminated the entire hull, we recommend covering the surface with a layer of peelply.
 This tear-off fabric prevents a wax layer from forming on the epoxy and you needn't sand the boat when you are going to apply the coating.
 If you continue after 24 hours of curing, you can easily pull the tear-off fabric (peelply) off again.